weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Put f, =g;, to simplify the notation.
 We shall prove that {g;}
 converges uniformly on XK.

-Let ¢ > 0, and pick 6 > 0 as in the beginning of this proof.
-Let
-V(x, 8) be the set of all y € K with d(x, y) <4.
+Let c > 0, and pick 6 > 0 as in the beginning of this proof.
+Let V(x, 8) be the set of all y € K with d(x, y) <4.
 Since E is dense in K, and K is compact, there are finitely many points x, ..., x,, in E such that